sean-hut/amaranth-commit-message-format/amaranth-commit-message-format.md

 These are the valid commit message structures:

-- Summary Line
+- Summary Line and Sign Off Line
     1. Summary line
     2. One blank line
     3. Sign off line
     4. One blank line

-- Summary Line and Body
+- Summary Line, Body and Sign Off Line
     1. Summary line
     2. One blank line
     3. Body